openebs-archive/openebs-docs/docs/prerequisites.md

 Latest tested CentOS version is CentOS 7.

-For setting up iSCSI clients on CentOS nodes, see the [instructions above][#centos].
+For setting up iSCSI clients on CentOS nodes, see the  [instructions above](#centos).

 <br>